shxlpa/hawkey/README.md

 6. Add newline and expand text box
 7. Make custom keyboard with vibration-based haptic feedback and guardrails on each large key.
 Currently we're using off-shelf hardware: https://logickeyboard.com/shop/largeprint-black-on-3254p.html

+# Hasn't this already been done?
-Note - there are solutions out there (https://www.lightkey.io/people-with-disabilities-feature), but they're all behind a paywall and assume nearly perfect typing.
+There are solutions out there (https://www.lightkey.io/people-with-disabilities-feature), but they're all behind a paywall and assume nearly perfect typing.
 We want to open source it, and make it easily customizable to each patient.

 The specific problem we're solving:
 1. Hand tremors causing adjacent keys to be hit